What Your Food Cravings Are Trying To Tell You

 Sodium nitrate and nitrite are extensively used in the food industry as an antioxidant in meats such as bacon, ham, luncheon meats, deli meat, jerky and hotdogs

-Take Away: though many evryday meats such as bacon do contain the preservative, alternative nitrate free versions are widely available now
+Take Away: though many everyday meats such as bacon do contain the preservative, alternative nitrate free versions are widely available now

 Aspartame is an artificial sweetener used in a variety of foods such as diet soft drinks, yoghurt, ice cream and cereal.
 Similar to sodium nitrate, there is a strong link with the ingredient having carcinogenic properties as well as disgegulation of blood sugars.